luminous-software/time-savers/docs-source/contributing.md

 3. **Isolate the problem** &mdash; ideally create an [SSCCE](http://www.sscce.org/) and a live example.
-   Uploading the project on cloud storage (OneDrive, DropBox, et el.) or creating a sample GitHub repository is also helpful.
+   Uploading the project on cloud storage (OneDrive, DropBox, etc) or creating a sample GitHub repository is also helpful.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is